divyasen/FoodWasteTracker/README.md

 ```
 This installs both Node.js and npm.

-2. Change the fields "user, root, port" of the mysql configuration in the FoodWasteTracker's index.js:
+2. Change the fields `user`, `root`, `port` of the mysql configuration in the FoodWasteTracker's index.js:
 ```
 var connection = mysql.createConnection({
 host     : 'localhost',